rh-mobb/rosa-workshop-content/rosa-content/300-app/deploy.md

 ```
 ### Use HTTPS

-As you can see application is accesible only by HTTP, to change configuration of route to use HTTPS, run:
+As you can see application is accesible only by HTTP, to change configuration to use HTTPS, run:
 ```bash
 oc patch route microsweeper-appservice --patch '{"spec":{"tls":{"termination":"edge"}}}'
 ```